 it!" when the big reveal comes.
 Or, "how did I not see that???"

 I've noticed that game developers are fond of surprising the player.
-I sometimes bring up sexual harasser and director Alfred Hitchcock's famous parable about surprise and suspense:
+I sometimes bring up famous director and infamous sexual harasser Alfred Hitchcock's famous parable about surprise and suspense: